-Many people have heard the term obsessive-compulsive disorder (OCD), fewer people realize that there is a component of this disorder that relates to dating and married relationships.
+Many people have heard the term obsessive-compulsive disorder (OCD), fewer people realize that there is a component of this disorder related to dating and married relationships.

-Feeling sad or low when it comes to issues surrounding the relationship is normal from time-to-time in active relationships and those that have recently broken up.
-However, when feelings of sadness become a way of life, and negative outcomes start happening as a result of your inability to focus on other areas in your life, you have a more serious issue.
+Feeling sad or low regarding issues surrounding the relationship is normal from time-to-time inactive relationships and those recently broken up.
+However, when feelings of sadness become a way of life, and negative outcomes start happening due to your inability to focus on other areas in your life, you have a more serious issue.

 Find A Therapist

 Now you have the potential answer to the question, "Why can't I stop thinking about someone?"
-Regardless of your issue happens to be as severe as relationship-obsessive compulsive disorder, if your situation has started to have negative effects on your life, you need to learn new coping strategies to handle it.
+Regardless of your issue is as severe as a relationship-obsessive compulsive disorder, if your situation has started to affect your life negatively, you need to learn new coping strategies to handle it.
 Finding a licensed and affordable mental health provider like a therapist or professional counselor is as easy as entering a quick Google search for licensed therapy providers near me.

 A licensed therapist can provide you with assessment, talk therapy, and medication management services to deal with the issues you've been having related to your obsession with your partner.
-Your therapist can help you to identify what triggers your issues that cause you to feel obsession and respond in maladaptive ways.
-Using a series of screening questions and diagnostic tools, your therapist can help you develop a treatment plan to mitigate the ongoing symptoms of obsession and help you answer "What should I do?
+Your therapist can help you identify what triggers the issues that cause you to feel obsessed and respond in maladaptive ways.
+Using a series of screening questions and diagnostic tools, your therapist can help you develop a treatment plan to mitigate the ongoing symptoms of obsession and help you answer, "What should I do?
 I can't stop thinking about someone!".
 They will help you to stop thinking about reasons why your behaviors are justified.

 MyTherapist.com is a therapy directory that provides therapy matching for the following credentialed mental health professionals and experts.